apache/libcloud/docs/third_party_drivers.rst

 Third Party Drivers
 ===================

-Libcloud includes most of the drivers in it's core, but some providers and developers for various reasons decide to release their driver as a separate PyPi package.
+Libcloud includes most of the drivers in its core, but some providers and developers for various reasons decide to release their driver as a separate PyPi package.